kkdave28/Shell-Scripts/README.md

     $ runcpp foo.cpp [command line args]

+    Future Upgrades: Make the script so that the User can run the program stored in a particular directory from any directory (local and remote).

 13. javainterp: interpreter for java programs.
 Allows the user to run java programs without having to deal with memory overheads of .class files.
 Compiles the .class file and puts it into ~/temp-progs and then executes the java program.

     Usage: ls -s javainterp [name of the java file without the .java extension].